digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 This command adds `pytest` to the `[project.dependencies]` section in your `pyproject.toml`, installing it as one of your dependencies.

+Now we write a test file.
+We import our function and use `assert` to check if it returns the expected result.
-Next, open `tests/test_formatter.py` and add your tests:
+Open `tests/test_formatter.py` and add your tests:

 ```python
 # tests/test_formatter.py